-Cost Item Description Allowable/Unallowable Remarks CATEGORY A: Personnel Costs Compensation for personal services currently paid or accrued Salaries and Wages Allowable to the extent that the range is reasonable for the services rendered Required Documentation: Schedule detailing total annual salary for each position, computation of each position's FTE and service site.
-Overtime Salary Increases Allowable with prior approval Reports reflecting the distribution of activity of each employee must be maintained for all staff members whose compensation is charged, in whole or in part, directly to the contract(s).
-The reports must reflect an after-the-fact determination of the total actual activity of each employee and signed by the individual employee, or by a responsible supervisory official having firsthand knowledge of the activities performed by the employee, that the distribution of activity represents a reasonable estimate of the actual work performed by the employee during the periods covered by the reports.
+Cost Item Description Allowable/Unallowable Remarks CATEGORY A: Personnel Costs Compensation for personal services currently paid or accrued Salaries and Wages Allowable to the extent that the range is reasonable for the services rendered Required Documentation: Schedule detailing total annual salary for OvertimeSalary Increases Allowable with prior approval each position, computation of each position's FTE and service site.
+Reports reflecting the distribution of activity of each employee must be maintained for all staff members whose compensation is charged, in whole or in part, directly to the contract(s).
+The reports must reflect an after- the-fact determination of the total actual activity of each employee and signed by the individual employee, or by a responsible supervisory official having firsthand knowledge of the activities performed by the employee, that the distribution of activity represents a reasonable estimate of the actual work performed by the employee during the periods covered by the reports.
 (Note: The State is requests that adequate records supporting the allocation of salaries be maintained and not necessarily detailed timesheets, e.g., accounting for each quarter hour for each employee.)
 Personnel policies and procedures governing vacation leave, sick leave, and overtime pay.

-Cost Item Description Allowable/Unallowable Remarks CATEGORY A: Compensation for personal services Personnel Costs currently paid or accrued (cont'd) Vacation Leave Unallowable payment for leave in lieu of Sick Leave leave not taken • Bonuses Unallowable Severance Pay Severance Pay Excessive CompensationAccrued leave payout for terminating employees Payroll Taxes and Assessments All Federal and State requirements Employer's portion of FICA, workers Allowable Required Documentation: compensation, unemployment Schedule detailing applicable percentages of statutory ceilings for each payroll tax, insurance and temporary disability insurance. insurance and other costs.
-Fines and penalties due to late filing Unallowable misdrance and other costs. and/or payment Fringe Benefits: Employers' portion of health care and retirement benefits Health care insurance Allowable Required Documentation: Retirement plans Allowable with prior approval Each benefit should be clearly detailed in the personnel policies and procedures.
-All costs considered as perquisites (e.g., Unallowable non-wage compensations provided to employees in addition to their normal wages or salaries) CATEGORY B: Airfare (Inter-Island) Operating Costs Costs for airline tickets or coupons Allowable with prior approval.
+Cost Item Description Allowable/Unallowable Remarks CATEGORY A: Compensation for personal services Personnel Costs currently paid or accrued (cont'd) Vacation Leave Unallowable payment for leave in lieu of Sick Leave leave not taken Bonuses Unallowable Severance Pay Excessive Compensation Accrued leave payout for terminating employees Payroll Taxes and Assessments All Federal and State requirements • Employer's portion of FICA, workers Allowable Required Documentation: compensation, unemployment Schedule detailing applicable percentages of insurance and temporary disability insurance. statutory ceilings for each payroll tax, insurance and other costs.
+Fines and penalties due to late filing Unallowable and/or payment Fringe Benefits: Employers' portion of health care and retirement benefits Health care insurance Allowable Required Documentation: Retirement plans Allowable with prior approval Each benefit should be clearly detailed in the personnel policies and procedures. • All costs considered as perquisites (e.g., Unallowable non-wage compensations provided to employees in addition to their normal wages or salaries ) CATEGORY B: Airfare (Inter-Island) Operating Costs Costs for airline tickets or coupons Allowable with prior approval.
 Required Documentation: Schedule of inter-island travel detailing staff, destination, purpose, fare costs, per diem/subsistence and dates of travel.
 Personnel policies and procedures governing travel.
 Cost of cancelled travel shall not be charged to the contract.
 First class travel Unallowable